Product

 RMM tools can monitor client systems and generate tickets for any issues detected.
 These tickets can then be resolved using PSA software, which tracks operational costs and produces accurate billing.

-With this integration, IT service providers can now offer a complete RMM solution to their clients.
+Thanks to this integration, managed service providers can now offer a complete IT management solution to their clients.

 Steps to Integrate PSA and RMM Software in Your Business Processes